paulstevensza/documentation/freebsd/jails/creating.md

 rdr pass on $ext_if inet proto tcp to port $NGINX_TCP_PORTS -> $NGINX
 ```

-Then create and access a new jail (you only really need the last two commands):
+Then create and access a new jail (you only really need the first and last commands):

 ```
 ezjail-admin create nginx 127.0.2.1